The Best Coat for Iceland in Winter (and Summer!)

 This is the coldest and darkest time of year, but many people continue to travel there in order to go ice climbing, enjoy a completely snow-covered landscape, soak in hot springs or to catch a glimpse of the majestic northern lights.

-Iceland is a primarily outdoor destination (unless you’re staying only in the city of Reykjavik) and the weather can change at the drop of the hat, so it is important when you are looking for the best coat for Iceland to find something that will not only keep you warm but also dry.
-These are our top picks:
+Iceland is a primarily outdoor destination (unless you’re staying only in the city of Reykjavik) and the weather can change at the drop of the hat, so it is important when you are looking for a coat to find something that will not only keep you warm but also dry.

 A proper waterproof coat is necessary for Iceland!